Diabetes: Type 1

 Type 1 diabetes is partly inherited, with multiple genes, including certain HLA genotypes, known to influence the risk of diabetes.
 In genetically susceptible people, the onset of diabetes can be triggered by one or more environmental factors, such as a viral infection or diet.
 Several viruses have been implicated, but to date there is no stringent evidence to support this hypothesis in humans.

+The genes that are responsible for diabetes are still being researched, but scientists have narrowed them down by investigating the gene mutations related to the capability of the body's β-cells to produce insulin.
+Genes related to environmental responses (metabolism, pregnancy symptoms, autoimmune disorder development, etc.) also contribute to a person's amount of genetic risk for diabetes.
+The occurrence of diabetes in monozygotic and dizygotic twins has been tested, and these rates can give insight into the genetic component of diabetes.
+In type 1 diabetes, the chance of monozygotic twins both developing the disease was greater than the risk for dizygotic twins.
+However, the rate of any siblings contracting the disease was much greater with type 2 diabetes.
+This indicates that there must be a large environmental factor involved in type 2, and some genetic factor with type 1.
+Type 1 diabetes has only about a 50% concordance rate (the percentage of two identical twins both having the condition).
+Thus, it is not fully genetic, but the results from the twin studies point to some inherited risk.

 Type 1 diabetes can occur at any age, and a significant proportion is diagnosed during adulthood.
 Latent autoimmune diabetes of adults (LADA) is the diagnostic term applied when type 1 diabetes develops in adults; it has a slower onset than the same condition in children.
 Given this difference, some use the unofficial term "type 1.5 diabetes" for this condition.
 Adults with LADA are frequently initially misdiagnosed as having type 2 diabetes, based on age rather than a cause.
 LADA leaves adults with higher levels of insulin production than type 1 diabetes, but not enough insulin production for healthy blood sugar levels.